d33pfri3d/hacktober-is/CONTRIBUTING.md

 - Make neccesary changes
-    - Open README.md and add any new android related projects.
+    - Open README.md and add any new content.
     - If you want to close an issue in your PR, then just reference the issue in your commit message.
     - ``` git commit -m "closing issue #69" ```